 Second Nature is accelerating the commercialization of clean energy technology by using universities as testing and demonstration platforms for startup companies.
 Colleges and universities participating in the Campus Cleantech Pilots will develop and implement a strategy for using existing campus infrastructure to test emerging energy-related technologies.
 This will help cleantech startup companies overcome the critical “first demonstration” barrier, while allowing schools to get a first look at innovative technologies that provide opportunity for research, classroom learning, and progress towards energy-related goals.
 Learn more.

 Carbon Credit and Purchasing Program (C2P2)

 The Carbon Credit and Purchasing Program (C2P2) is an initiative to support colleges and universities in developing and marketing carbon offsets as a way to accelerate their progress towards campus carbon neutrality.
 Proceeds from carbon sales are invested into sustainability projects on campus, allowing schools to achieve greater emissions reductions and pushing communities to develop clean, efficient energy systems.
-The program is managed by Second Nature in collaboration with Climate Neutral Business Network (CNBN) and is a continuation of the Campus Clean Energy Campaign, which was supported by funding from Chevrolet.
 The Carbon Credit and Purchasing Program works on developing credits to the Verified Carbon Standard (VCS) through a methodology designed specifically for campus-based projects.
 As the manager of C2P2, Second Nature provides technical and logistical support to schools participating in the program.
 Learn more.